alysogorov/Ricoh_Aficio_SP1XX_CUPS_driver/README.txt

   Pages flipping is different!

-  4.Features as: printing in direct, reverse page order, printing odd/even pages provides CUPS itself, so it works automatically
+  4.Features as: printing in direct, reverse page order, printing odd/even pages provides CUPS itself, so it must work automatically

 ------------------------

-	driver ignores number of copies.
+	 DISCLAIMER  !!!
+	ability to print few copies removed in current version, because of primitive command line encoder of the driver invocation.
+CUPS calls the driver giving him few parameters, but order of parameters, names, presence, format.. are not well known by author. if some error in interpretation of params occures, driver could do things, we do not expect.
+	There was such a trouble with "number_of_copies" parameter , which looks in some invocations as forth number in command line, but sometimes forth param was something else, and driver worked wrong.
+So, to not spend a time for it, i just ignore number of copies. so , to print few copies, you've to print each of them manually, one by one.

 ------------------------
 	DEBUG MODE:

 In debug mode driver can:
-  1.write rich dump to arbitrary file
+  1.write rich dump of its activity to arbitrary file

   2.write outcoming stream not to stdout, but to arbitrary file for analysis(suitable if filter is used from CUPS).